 POST-TENURE REVIEW PROCEDURES

-The post tenure review will be performed by the RTP review committees and administrators (reviewers) assigned to review retention, tenure and promotion
+The post tenure review will be performed by the RTP review committees and administrators (reviewers) assigned to review retention, tenure and promotion, except that the primary administrator will not participate in the review.
+The primary review committee report will be forwarded to the intermediate review committee or, if there is not intermediate review unit, to the URTPC.

 The review will encompass the following review period: